-Those who follow the slightest trends in beauty will
+Those who follow the slightest beauty trends will have

 certainly noticed the increased presence on the market of hyaluronic acid, ingredient almost become mythical.
 Believe me, he is here to stay!